Psyteeva/Git_Demo/readme.md

-git checkout <branch>       # checkout target branch git status                  # Status of branch git merge  <branchName>     # merge target into current branch
+git checkout <branch>       # checkout target branch git status                  # Status of branch git merge  <branchName>     # merge target into current branch git tag -a <version number> # Add a tag to current commit and annotate it with a version number (Version number goes as follows Major.Minor.Patch) git push origin --tags      # Push's tag through to the url

 ---